Should we remove the foam from the water when boiling meat?

 Meat from different animal species (beef, pork, chicken, etc.) contains between 70% to 75% water, which is located attached to the muscle fibers in a group of proteins called sarcoplasmic, as explained by Gastón Torrescano Urrutia, academic of the Coordination of Food Technology of Animal Origin of the Center for Research in Food and Development (CIAD).

 Due to the action of heat, the water contained inside the muscle fibers comes out together with other components, taking these proteins with them, becoming visible in the form of bubbling foam.

-People mistakenly associate the presence of foam in protein foods as a sign of decomposition and whose ingestion could affect the consumer's health.
-However, if the meat is in good condition at the time of boiling, such foam cannot cause any problem.
+People mistakenly associate the presence of foam in protein foods as a sign of decomposition and ingestion could affect the consumer's health.
+However, if the meat is in good condition at the time of boiling, such foam cannot cause any problems.

 The practice of removing the foam is advisable to improve the appearance of broths since it has been scientifically proven that, during the tasting of food, this characteristic has a negative influence on the diner, mainly through the sense of sight.

 When the meat is boiled, it begins to release nutrients (mainly protein) that are integrated into the foam.
 The amount of these nutrients is not important, so removing them does not considerably affect their nutritional value.
 Finally, the decision to remove it or not is left to the consumer's consideration.